 What is myopia?

-Myopia, also known as near-sightedness, is when your eyes do not focus light correctly on the retina.
-In myopic eyes, the eyeball is long so the light focuses in front of the retina.
-This results in distant objects appearing blurry while nearby objects look clear.
+Myopia, or near-sightedness, is when your eyes do not focus light correctly on the retina.
+The eyeball is long so the light focuses in front of the retina.